Jon Routson: Work

 Routson also created an edit of Matthew Barney's Cremaster 4.
-Routson cut a VHS recording of Barney's film down to a TV standard 22 minutes, added television commercials, credits, and an ABC television watermark logo.
+Routson cut a VHS recording of Barney's film down to a television standard 22 minutes, added television commercials, credits, and an ABC television watermark logo.
 The work was intended to emulate the ABC program Saturday Night Movie.

-Routson work has faced legal complications.
+Routson's work has faced legal complications.
 On October 1, 2004, Maryland ruled the unauthorized use of recording equipment inside a movie theater illegal.
 Routson accordingly stopped his bootlegging practice in 2004.

-Other of Routson's projects include a photography series in which he takes or purchases photographs of shopping-mall Easter bunnies sitting or standing by themselves, and the 2003 work "My Guitar" in which Routson displayed his Fender guitar along with a "For Sale" flyer.
+Other of Routson's projects include a photography series in which he takes or purchases photographs of shopping-mall Easter bunnies sitting or standing by themselves, and the 2003 work My Guitar in which Routson displayed his Fender guitar along with a "For Sale" flyer.

 Reception of Routson's work has been mixed.
 One critic praises his Bootlegs, claiming the works give "urgency and pleasure to questions about art in the age of mechanical reproduction, long after the low-tech avant-garde had turned them into truisms."
-Another, however, describes his appropriation work as "lazy" and "vampiric."
+Another, however, describes his appropriation work as "lazy" and "vampiric".

 Exhibition and representation

-Routson is represented by Team Gallery in New York City.
+Routson is represented by the Team Gallery in New York City.

 Below is a list of selected solo and group exhibitions.